Colon PolypsReturn to Overview Page

 How can I prevent colon polyps?

-Researchers don't know of a sure way to prevent colon polyps.
+Researchers don’t know a sure way to prevent colon polyps.
 However, you can take steps to lower your chances of developing colon polyps.

 Eating, diet, and nutrition